Protect your health, and the health of our democracy. Make sure your voice is heard in upcoming elections!

 Vote by mail, by requesting an absentee ballot

-As of April 8, anyone registered to vote in NYC can cast their ballot in the June 23 election by mail, by requesting and submitting an absentee ballot.
-At this time, voters must request an absentee ballot by printing, completing, and mailing in the form below by June 16; voters should indicate that the reason is “temporary illness” (the definition of which has been expanded to cover the risk of contracting the coronavirus).
+Anyone registered to vote in NYC can cast their ballot in the June 23 election by mail, by requesting and submitting an absentee ballot.
+Voters can request their absentee ballot online, at www.nycabsentee.com, or send in the print-at-home form below.
+The Board of Elections will also automatically mail every eligible voter an absentee ballot application, which voters can complete and return to request their mail-in ballot.
+We expect these applications to arrive by the end of May.
+You only need to complete the application once, whether online or in print.
+Voters should indicate that the reason is “temporary illness” (the definition of which has been expanded to cover the risk of contracting the coronavirus).
 Visit our How to Vote page and click “Vote Absentee” for more details on absentee voting.

-Request deadline for June 23 Primary & Special Elections: June 16
+Request deadline for June Primary Elections: June 16

 All registered voters can participate in early voting, which starts 10 days before Election Day.
 Benefits include shorter wait times and less crowding at the polls.

-Early Voting for June 23 Primary & Special Elections: June 13 - 21
+Early Voting for June Primary Elections: June 13 - 21

 Follow public health advice

-The Board of Elections is working to make sure that polling sites are clean and safe.
+We strongly encourage New Yorkers to vote by mail, but the Board of Elections is working to make sure that polling sites are as clean and safe as possible.
 The CDC has also issued guidelines for election polling locations.
 But your health is in your hands, too: washing or using hand sanitizer after touching surfaces in public spaces (including voting machines) is a smart way to stay healthy, whenever you vote.
 Visit www.nyc.gov/coronavirus for more information on prevention and ways to stay healthy.

 Need more information on upcoming elections?
 Visit Voting.NYC and read the Voter Guide for profiles of the candidates.
 This page will be updated as new information becomes available.
 Check the top of the page for the date and timestamp for the last update.
 For the health and safety of our staff and visitors, the Campaign Finance Board is currently providing all services remotely; visit our Contact Us page for details.